 Shall be able to read, write, and speak English well enough to effectively communicate with patients and other healthcare providers.

-Certification by the American Board of Cardiovascular Medicine in basic EKG Level IA.
+Certification by the American Board of Cardiovascular Medicine in basic EKG Level IA recommended, however not required

 Shall have current Basic Cardiac Life Support (BCLS) and Pediatric Advanced Life Support (PALS) by way of an American Heart Association approved training program.
 This certification shall be maintained in a current status at all times while performing services under this contract at the contractor's expense.